 Posted on May 11 2015

 The London Design Festival ran from 19th – 27th September this year and I covered thirteen events across the duration of the festival, discovering the very best in interior and furniture design.
-From the new starters on the block to the long established brands, the London Design Festival has something for everyone.
-Below are my highlights from the thirteen events that I attended and some of the stunning discoveries that I made.
+From the new starters on the block to the long-established brands, the London Design Festival has something for everyone.
+Below are my highlights of the thirteen events that I attended and some of the stunning discoveries that I made.

 26TH SEPTEMBER 2015 – TENT & SUPERBRANDS